-Most new cars are able to be connected directly to the internet, or accessible through bluetooth technology, taking advantage of the prized “drive time” listening audience.
-Apple and Android are both dealing with auto makers to bring podcast technology to millions of new listeners commuting or traveling by car.
+Most new cars are able to be connected directly to the internet, or accessible through bluetooth technology, taking advantage of the prized drive time listening audience.
+Auto makers bring podcast technology to millions of new listeners commuting or traveling by car.

 Is Podcasting for You?

 Podcasting isn’t necessarily for the faint of heart, especially if quality is part of the equation, and it should be.
 A podcast can be as simple as talking to someone as a guest across the table, or an intricately orchestrated conversation with experts about a topic.

 There is positive power in podcasting, but only if you’re willing to invest the time required to create, market, and brand your product that relates right back to you as a business, individual or product.

 You may think that branding your podcast begins with the name and ends with your show art.
 Not so.
 There is so much more to it, and it’s vitally important that you get it right from the beginning…..